WDev2021/eyes/README.md

 # Eyes
 ## Exercise on eyes

-This is an animation exercise, the eyes follow the mause arrounf the screen
+This is an animation exercise, the eyes follow the mouse arround the screen

 <img src= "oneeye.png" width='300'/>